 The Advisor serves as a liaison between the Member in Discernment and the Discernment Working Group, particularly clarifying the Discernment process, to help the Member in Discernment understand and follow the steps of their process.
 The Advisor convenes and chairs the candidate's Wisdom Circle, helping develop their Ministerial Formation Plan.
-The Member in Discernment is expected to communicate with the Advisor when they have questions about the Member in Discernment process.
+The Member in Discernment is expected to communicate with their Advisor regularly, especially when they have questions about the Member in Discernment process.